raphael-chir/pem-demo/README.md

 pgbench -h <host> -p <port> -U <user> -d <database> -f <workload.sql> -c 5 -j 4 -T 45
 ```
-Here is the example of the workload workload-read-slow-request-02.sql which we will use in this demo
+Here is the example of the workload workload-read-slow-request.sql which we will use in this demo
 ```sql
 \set acc_number random(0, 10000)
 SELECT count(*), sum(abalance)